Image

 What is filtering in industrial radiography?

-All materials, for example a metal layer between the radiation source and the film, cause absorption and filtering.
-The position of the metal layer plays an important role in the effect it has.
-A metal layer in front of the object will “harden” the radiation because it filters out the soft radiation.
-The degree of hardening depends on the type and the thickness of the material.
-This phenomenon is used to reduce excessive contrast (variation in density) when examining objects of which the thickness varies greatly.
-A metal layer between the object and the film filters the soft scattered radiation that occurs in the object, thereby increasing the contrast and consequently the image quality.
-This method of filtering is for example applied in the use of Cobalt60 in combination with exposure time reducing intensifying screens, which are sensitive to scattered radiation.
-Lead, copper and steel are suitable filtering materials.
+Any material, such as a metal layer between a radiation source and film, causes absorption and filtering.
+The position of the metal layer plays a crucial role in its effect.
+A metal layer in front of the subject blocks soft radiation, thereby “hardening” the radiation.
+The degree of hardening depends on the material type and thickness.
+This phenomenon is utilized to reduce excessive contrast (density variation) when inspecting objects with significantly different thicknesses.
+Placing a metal layer between the object and the film shields soft scattered radiation generated within the object, improving contrast and consequently enhancing image quality.
+This shielding method is applied, for example, when using cobalt-60 in combination with a speed screen sensitive to scattered radiation.
+Lead, copper, and steel are suitable shielding materials.

 What is an anode?